 London is an art lover’s delight.
 With artistic treasures spanning centuries and movements, the city’s many galleries and museums offer something for every taste.
 Even better, many of these innovative, beautiful and thought-provoking pieces are part of the national collection and are thus available to enjoy entirely free of charge.

-Before your trip and stay in our residences, take a moment to get acquainted with some of London’s greatest artworks and where to find them.
+Before your trip and stay in our luxury rentals, take a moment to get acquainted with some of London’s greatest artworks and where to find them.

 Seurat’s monumental pointillist masterpiece Bathers at Asnières (Une Baignade, Asnières) depicts working class men relaxing on the left bank of the river Seine.
 The artist’s first large-scale painting, it juxtaposes the smoky industry of nearby factories with the simple harmony of leisure time spent on a riverbank.
 The work is suffused with a sense of hazy summer warmth and light lent by small brushstrokes and soft, muted colours.
 In both its subject and tones it can be seen in contrast to another of Seurat’s paintings from later the same year – A Sunday Afternoon on the Island of La Grande Jatte.
 The latter piece is set directly across the river from the Asnières scene and shows upper class leisure, this time bathed in shadow instead of light.

 Jan van Eyck, Arnolfini Portrait, 1434 (National Gallery – Free)

 The Arnolfini Portrait by van Eyck is one of the most celebrated paintings in European art, renowned for its originality, complexity and air of mystery (to this day there’s disagreement about the meaning of the painting).
 The domestic scene it depicts seems modest on the surface, but a closer look sees each detail brought to life in skilful reproduction – from status symbols and sumptuous fabrics to the convex reflections of the scene in the mirror on the wall.